 Most troubling, perhaps, is that alcohol can have the most damaging effects on the unborn child just three to four weeks into a pregnancy—a critical period when most women are not yet aware that they have conceived.
-I said I wouldn’t adopt a child with FASD—and now I have four

 The latest research was conducted on 2,555 students from 40 schools across the Greater Toronto Area, as part of a global study coordinated by the World Health Organization.
 FASD was found to affect between 1.8 and 2.9 per cent of the student population—numbers likely to reflect the prevalence of FASD in similar large Canadian metropolitan areas.
 It's now estimated—conservatively—that 1 million Canadians of all ages are living with FASD.